OpenSIR: Open-Ended Self-Improving Reasoner: Experiments

-We investigate the difficulty-validity trade-off by training {\method} variants with lower solve-rate thresholds of 0.1, 0.3, and 0.5, keeping the upper threshold at 0.9 From each variant, we sample 300 problems and assess quality with GPT-5 \citep{openai_gpt-5_2025} using 8 responses per problem.
-We measure validity by comparing GPT-5's majority answer to our reference answer and difficulty by GPT-5's solve rate.
+\paragraph{Difficulty-Validity Trade-off.} We investigate the difficulty-validity trade-off by training {\method} variants with lower solve-rate thresholds of 0.1, 0.3, and 0.5, keeping the upper threshold at 0.9.
+From each variant, we sample 300 problems and assess quality with GPT-5 \citep{openai_gpt-5_2025} using 8 responses per problem.
+We measure validity as the agreement between GPT-5's majority answer and our reference answer, and difficulty by GPT-5's solve rate.

-Table \ref{tab:sr-results} reveals a clear trade-off between validity and difficulty.
-While lowering the threshold from 0.5 to 0.1 produces moderately harder problems (GPT-5 solve rate decreases from 89.82\% to 78.31\%), validity plummets from 70.82\% to 42.31\%.
-This suggests that problems with very low solve rates frequently contain errors rather than representing genuine mathematical challenges. performance consistently drops with lower thresholds, supporting our selection of 0.5 as the lower threshold for the solvability reward.
+Table \ref{tab:sr-results} reveals a steep trade-off between difficulty and validity.
+Lowering the threshold from 0.5 to 0.1 produces moderately harder problems (GPT-5 solve rate: 89.82\% $\to$ 78.31\%), but validity collapses from 70.82\% to 42.31\%, suggesting that low-solve-rate problems are more often invalid than genuinely challenging.
+Downstream math accuracy confirms that this trade-off is decisively unfavourable: performance drops monotonically from 29.57 to 27.81 to 25.97 as the threshold is relaxed from 0.5 to 0.3 to 0.1, as the increased difficulty cannot compensate for training on a growing share of invalid problems.
+This supports our selection of 0.5 as the lower threshold for the solvability reward.
+While the residual $\sim$30\% reference-answer disagreement at $s_{\min}=0.5$ is non-trivial, {\method} still outperforms GRPO baselines trained on human-annotated examples (Table~\ref{tab:math-results}), indicating that this level of pseudo-label noise does not impair downstream performance.

 Besides solve-rate thresholds, we find that rewarding longer solutions provides another mechanism for promoting problem complexity that encourage sophisticated multi-step problems (Appendix~\ref{sec:sol-len}).